 Established in 1950, Bellarmine University is an independent, private Catholic institution of higher education.
 It is named after Cardinal Saint Robert Bellarmine and was established by Archbishop John A. Floersh.
 It is located in Louisville, Kentucky.

 Bellarmine offers 50 majors at the undergraduate and graduate levels along with three doctoral degrees across seven schools and colleges.
 It is accredited by the Southern Association of Colleges and Schools.
+In addition to a strong academic reputation, Bellarmine also boasts the following:

 St. Mary's College of California